risk-first/website/estimating/Risk-First-Analysis.md

 ![Scrum: Consequences Of Time-Boxing](/images/generated/estimating/planner/scrum-consequences.png)

 The diagram above shows this behaviour in the form of a [Risk-First Diagram](../overview/Risk-First-Diagrams.md).
+Put briefly:  _risks_ ([Schedule Risk](), [Feature Risk]()) are addressed by actions such as "Development", "Review" or "Planning Poker".

+##### On a Risk-First diagram, when you address a risk by taking an action, you draw a line through the risk.

 ## Estimating Is A Poor Tool